semanticist21/query-key-chain/README.md

 //
 // "modal", "doSome" key is not invalidated,
-// as it directly declared without list chaining.
+// as it directly declared without list chaining. queryClient.invalidateQueries(boardKeys.boardLists());
-//
-// list, detail, details works in the same way. queryClient.invalidateQueries(boardKeys.boardLists());

 // this will invalidate 'doSome' query key. queryClient.invalidateQueries(boardKeys.base.actions());

 ```